pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <h2 id="H14.5">14.5 Page-piece dictionaries</h2>

+<p class="location">Change the paragraph above Table 350 as follows:</p>

 <p>
 As "Table 350 - Entries in a page-piece dictionary" shows, a page-piece dictionary may contain any number of entries, each <del onMouseEnter="mouseEnter(this)" data-issue="69">keyed by</del>
 <ins onMouseEnter="mouseEnter(this)" data-issue="69">key should be a second-class name, or</ins>
 the name of a distinct PDF processor, or of a well-known data type recognised by a family of PDF processors.
+The value associated with each key shall be a data dictionary containing the private data that shall be used by the PDF processor.
+The <b>Private</b> entry may have a value of any data type, but typically it is a dictionary containing all of the private data needed by the PDF processor other than the actual content of the document, page, or form.
 </p>

+<p class="location">Change Table 350 as follows:</p>

 <table>
   <caption id="Table350">Table 350 - Entries in a page-piece dictionary</caption>